digiv3rse/assets/docs/authentication/onboarding.md

 2. The user enters their card details and follows the payment instructions provided by their card provider.

-3. Once the payment is successful, Stripe communicates with the Lens API, triggering the on-chain Profile creation process.
+3. Once the payment is successful, Stripe communicates with the DiGi API, triggering the on-chain Profile creation process.
 Stripe also redirects the UI to the specified return_url.

 4. The UI verifies the payment outcome using the Client Secret from step 1.

 5. After verifying the successful payment, the UI begins checking for Blockchain Transaction Info associated with the Payment Intent ID from step 1.

-6. Once the UI receives confirmation from the Lens API, it waits for the completion of the Create Profile Transaction.
-This process uses the Transaction ID obtained earlier, as explained in the Lens Transaction Status guide.
+6. Once the UI receives confirmation from the DiGi API, it waits for the completion of the Create Profile Transaction.
+This process uses the Transaction ID obtained earlier, as explained in the DiGi Transaction Status guide.

 Finally, the UI can fetch the newly created Profile and continue with the onboarding process.

 ### Shared Secret

-The Lens API provides two bespoke endpoints for this integration:
+The DiGi API provides two bespoke endpoints for this integration:

 * POST /payments/create

 * GET /payments/<paymentIntentId>/blockchain-tx-info

-These endpoints are available at the specified paths on the Lens API URL for each environment.
+These endpoints are available at the specified paths on the DiGi API URL for each environment.

-To use these endpoints, contact the Lens Protocol team to obtain a shared secret for your application.
+To use these endpoints, contact the DiGi Protocol team to obtain a shared secret for your application.
 This shared secret should be included in the x-shared-secret HTTP headers when making requests to these endpoints.

 > 📘 This shared secret is a sensitive piece of information intended for server-to-server communication.
 It should never be exposed on the client-side.

 ### Create Payment Intent

 Use the POST /payments/create endpoint to create a Payment Intent.
 This endpoint requires the user's wallet address and the desired Handle local-name.
-The Lens API will respond with the Payment Intent's client secret, which you can use to initiate the Stripe Checkout form.
+The DiGi API will respond with the Payment Intent's client secret, which you can use to initiate the Stripe Checkout form.

 #### Request